moefear85/micropython_with_espnow_camera/README.md

-# Update Notice
+### Update Notice
-* Added new Firmware release.
-See the Changelog file.
+* esp32s2 now works with lvgl, with or without spiram. see changelog/releases

 # micropython_with_espnow_camera_mcpwm_sniffer_lvgl